 A tenancy can be for anything from 6 months to 3 years, but the most common type of tenancy is 12 months in length with a reciprocal break clause at or after 6 months of continuous tenure.

-Your rent will include maintenance/block management fees, but tenants are responsible for the council tax and all utilities unless otherwise advised.
+Your rent will include maintenance/block management fees, but tenants are responsible for the council tax and all utilities (including Wi-Fi and televisions) unless otherwise advised.

-Selbon will contact you at least 2 months before the end of your tenancy to discuss extending the term and drafting an extension agreement.
+Selbon will contact you from 2 months before the end of your tenancy to discuss extending the term and drafting an extension agreement.

-It is always wise to insure your own belongings and contents insurance which includes accidental damage will help protect your deposit.
+It is always wise to insure your own belongings and additional contents insurance which includes accidental damage as this can help to protect your deposit.

 You will be advised at the start of your tenancy whether the property will be managed by Selbon or the Landlord, and the relevant contact details will be supplied.